kaori-hirano/group-project/scripts/README.md

 # Scripts

-This folder contains code scripts for the CMPU 280 final project.
+This folder contains code scripts for the Applied Machine Learning final project.